 The building was constructed in the 1960s during a time where there were limited seismic requirements.
 The understanding of seismic engineering has vastly improved since the building was designed and the loading demand has increased significantly.
+The seismic detailing for ductility has also vastly improved since the building was designed.
 Therefore, when a building of this age is assessed against the current code it starts at a significant disadvantage because it was designed to lesser loads.